Feature request #62

 The feature ids are necessary to identify which feature is to be deleted or updated.
 The table/view is not only queried once, but eg. for each render operation with the current extent in the where clause.
 And in every query each feature is supposed to have the same id as in the previous queries.
 I'm not sure how that should work with sequences in views.

-#9 Updated by willfurnass - over 13 years ago
+#9 Updated by willfurnass - about 14 years ago

 The feature ids are necessary to identify which feature is to be deleted or updated.
 The table/view is not only queried once, but eg. for each render operation with the current extent in the where clause.
 And in every query each feature is supposed to have the same id as in the previous queries.
 I'm not sure how that should work with sequences in views.